-Goodbye corporate life
+Goodbye corporate world

 What do I write about?

 An Elephant in my Kitchen is my first non-fiction.
-Writing about Françoise Malby-Anthony’s life on her game reserve in Zululand after the death of her husband was a surprising turn of events but I loved every minute of bringing her stories alive.
+Writing about Françoise Malby-Anthony’s life on her game reserve in Zululand after the death of her husband was a surprising turn of events and I loved every minute of bringing her stories alive.